GeorgiyBereza/stock_trading_news_alert/README.md

     gathering top news from https://newsapi.org with a company name in the article's title
   </li>
   <li>
-    Sends separate sms with the percentage change and each article's title plus description to your phone number via https://www.twilio.com.
+    Sends separate SMSes for each article with the percentage change plus title plus description to user's phone number via https://www.twilio.com.
   </li>
 </ol>